HanMoeHtet/route-level-code-split/README.md

     };
 }, []);
 ```
-3. But this is not enough, because let's say Page A is currently mounted, React is preparing to render Page B. Page A will only be mounted when Page B is ready.
+3. But this is not enough, because let's say Page A is currently mounted, React is preparing to render Page B. Page A will not be un-mounted until Page B is ready.
 So the cleanup function of `useEffect` is called just before Page B is rendered which is not what we want.
 We want to show loading indicators when Page B is loading (when the link is clicked, or when `navigate` is called.)

 4. Sadly, we cannot easily integrate it with `react-router-dom` yet.
 We need to override the `Link` component. as in [src/components/Link.jsx](src/components/Link.jsx).